Organizations

 Three themes structure our fields of research:

-The development of technical , managerial, social, and environmental standards through the following questions: Who creates standards?
+The development of technical , managerial, social, and environmental standards through the following questions: Who creates the standards?
 To what extent do organizations decide on them?
 Are they a tool for organization/stabilization and evolution/transformation?
 How does the process of disseminating and crystallizing a standard work?
 How does it become an instrument of regulation?
 How do established standards evolve and how do any substitution effects work?
 Do these processes operate in different ways depending on the nature of the standards in question, the actors involved, or their purposes?

 The harmony between sustainability and innovationraises questions: How are skills, memories, and organizational practices passed on over time?
 What roles do they play in innovation processes?
 How do they evolve in relation to the economic, social, societal, and environmental challenges that organizations face and promote?
 Are there organizational and managerial innovations that promote sustainability?